geodynamics/aspect/doc/sphinx/user/extending/plugin-types/postprocessors.md

 ## Postprocessors and checkpoint/restart.

-Postprocessors have `save()` and `load()` functions (inherited from `aspect::Plugins::InterfaceBase` by way of `aspect::Postprocess::Interface`) that are used to write the data a postprocessor stores between successive invocations into a checkpoint file, and to load it again upon restart.
+Postprocessors have `save()` and `load()` functions (inherited from `aspect::Postprocess::Interface`) that are used to write the data a postprocessor stores between successive invocations into a checkpoint file, and to load it again upon restart.
 This is important since many postprocessors store some state &ndash;
 say, a temporal average over all the time steps seen so far, or the number of